MarsMike/go-messenger/README.md

 # go-messenger

 A messenger application written in GO with two components.
 A RESTful user component for registering and tracking users and a real-time chat component.

+Used in CI with Docker and Rancher